 If in all that packing, you accidentally misplaced the microchip ID, give your old vet a call as they should have it on record.
 Alternatively you can take them to your new vet to get scanned for the ID number.
 Once you have it, you can register your new address 🙂

 Get your cat into shape

-Diet: Just like you might set new health goals for yourself, feeding your kitty a diet tailored to their specific breed, age, health and lifestyle is critical for lifelong health.
+Diet: Is your cat fat or just fluffy?
+Just like you might set new health goals for yourself, feeding your kitty a diet tailored to their specific breed, age, health and lifestyle is critical for lifelong health.
 And remember to always provide plenty of fresh water.